 In 2021, a 5-day negative PCR test is required for entry.

 Here’s more on the entry requirements on our USVI’s reopening post

 Zambia has now reopened for tourism.

-Americans need to bring a negative PCR test taken within 14 days of departure, and they do not have to quarantine upon arrival.
+Americans need to bring a negative PCR test taken within 72-hours of departure, and they do not have to quarantine upon arrival.